cloudmesh/cloudmesh.github.io/doc/source/cloudmesh.rst

 **********************************************************************
 Overview
 **********************************************************************

 Cloudmesh is an important component  to deliver a software-defined system – encompassing virtualized and bare-metal infrastructure, networks, application, systems and platform software – with a unifying goal of providing Cloud Testbeds as a Service (CTaaS).
 Cloudmesh federates a number of resources from academia and industry.
-This includes existing FutureGrid infrastructure (4704 cores used by more than 355 projects), Amzon Web Services, Azure, HP Cloud, Karlsruhe  using various technologies.
+This includes existing FutureGrid infrastructure (4704 cores used by more than 355 projects), Amazon Web Services, Azure, HP Cloud, Karlsruhe  using various technologies.

 .. figure:: images/cloudmesh-arch-2013.png
    :scale: 75 %